UK eurosceptic lawmaker welcomes Johnson's Brexit plan, still has some concerns

 “We haven’t yet seen that destination set out in full and there are other problems with the withdrawal agreement,” he said, adding he was due to meet government officials later on Wednesday.

-He said issues around defence cooperation with the EU needed to be addressed.
-(Reporting by Kate Holton Writing by William Schomberg)
+He said issues around defense cooperation with the EU needed to be addressed.